Stephen Schott

-Stephen C. Schott (born 1939) is a real estate developer and businessman from California, best known for his ten-year co-ownership of the Oakland Athletics.
+Stephen C. Schott (born 1939) is an American real estate developer and businessman, best known for his ten-year co-ownership of the Oakland Athletics of Major League Baseball (MLB).

 Early life and education

 Schott was born to a Roman Catholic family in Santa Clara, California in 1939.
 His father was a part-time professor at Santa Clara University and then worked as an engineer in the public works department for the city of Santa Clara.
 As a youth, Schott worked in the local fruit orchards and sold prunes from the trees on his father's property.
 At the age of 16, he began working on road survey crews.
 He attended the Bellarmine College Preparatory School and then, after qualifying on a partial baseball scholarship, graduated in 1960 from Santa Clara University with a degree in business and management.
 Both schools now bear buildings in his name (see Stephen Schott Stadium).
 After school, he joined the Army, and then when he completed his service, he took an accounting job with Ford Motor Company in Milpitas, California.
 After one year, he took a job with a home builder.